carbeck/ayerigrammar/README.md

 **WARNING**: This is work in progress!
 Currently working on:

 * Proofreading the whole thing again (with additional support from [Greg Shuflin](https://github.com/neunenak) and [Joey Windsor](https://sites.google.com/view/joseph-windsor/))
-* NPs and APs probably need to be reanalyzed slightly, [read why and how on Conlang-L](https://listserv.brown.edu/archives/cgi-bin/wa?A2=CONLANG;4e999f88.1808b)
+* NPs and APs probably need to be reanalyzed slightly, [read why and how on the blog](https://ayeri.de/archives/7104)
-* I recently updated to TeXLive 2018 and now some of my LaTeX code is broken (notably, `\tikzmark` does not work in `forest` anymore)

 The document has been proofread at least three times, by myself.
 It should already provide useful information, however, I may still make changes if I notice something to be wrong or information to be missing or inconsistent.
 Note that I am not a native English speaker; corrections are thus welcome, both regarding language and content.
 The latter especially regarding my analysis of Ayeri's syntax.